traefik-plugins/traefik-jwt-plugin/README.md

 Features:
 * RS256, RS384, RS512, PS256, PS384, PS512, ES256, ES384, ES512, HS256, HS384, HS512
-* Certificates, Public Key or JWKS endpoint
+* Certificates or public keys can be configured in the dynamic config
+* Supports JWK endpoints for fetching keys remotely
 * Reject a request or Log warning when required field is missing from JWT payload
-* Open Policy Agent
+* Validate request with Open Policy Agent
 * Adds the verified and decoded token to the OPA input

 ## Installation